 One team, one fight – tombstones don’t have unit designations.

-*Editor’s note: This article’s headline was modified on 9/15/2019 and was originally written by Iassen Donov
+*Editor’s note: This article’s headline was originally published on September 15th, 2019, and was originally written by Iassen Donov